Introduction

 The Fisher Information Matrix (FIM) provides the natural Riemannian metric on this manifold.

-(Note: The formal definitions of manifold structures and Riemannian metrics will be explored in depth in
+(The formal definitions of manifold structures and Riemannian metrics will be developed in our forthcoming

 \[